spacetelescope/stwcs/doc/source/npol.rst

 solution for ACS/WFC as consisting of a polynomial  part which provides position accuracy of 0.1-0.2 pixels, a filter dependent fine scale solution which brings the accuracy of the positions to 0.01 pixels and a detector defect correction with a maximum amplitude of 0.008 pixels.
-Currently these distortion solutions are implemented in the ACS pipeline as reference files.
-The ``IDCTAB`` files contain the polynomial distortion and the ``DGEO`` files contain the combined solution for the detector defect and the filter dependent fine scale residuals.
+These distortion solutions are implemented in the ACS pipeline as reference files.
+The ``IDCTAB`` files contain the polynomial distortion and the ``DGEO`` files originally contained the combined solution for the detector defect and the filter dependent fine scale residuals.
 This document describes how the ``DGEO`` files are converted to the new format, called ``NPOL`` files, and how they will be distributed and used.
 It also describes the testing procedure of the ``NPOL`` files and provides an example of converting and testing an ACS/WFC F606W ``DGEO`` file.